SasanTazayoni/Sue-bensassi-designs-CI-PP5/README.md

 - Newsletter - As a site user I can sign up for the site's mailing list so that I can receive special offers and updates in my inbox. `(SHOULD HAVE)`
 - Mailing List - As a site admin I can view my mailing list so that I can send special offers or news updates about my products to my subscribers. `(SHOULD HAVE)`
+- Enquiry list - As a site admin I can a comprehensive list of customer enquiries so that efficiently address each one and manage my responses accordingly.
 - Facebook marketing - As a site admin I can share the business on Facebook so that I can increase visibility and reach for the platform, attract new users and engage with existing ones on a popular social media platform, ultimately driving traffic to the site and potentially boosting sales and brand recognition. `(MUST HAVE)`
 - Appropriate SEO use - As a site admin I can use specific keywords on site pages so that I maximise the probability of new customers locating the store on a Google search. `(MUST HAVE)`